sidneygolstein/rest-apis-project-udemy/CONTRIBUTING.md

 ## How to connect with a client database
-Create a new conection to the following URL:
+Create a new conection to the following URL, in '.env':
 ```
 postgres://USER:PASSWORD@INTERNAL_HOST:PORT/DATABASE
 ```
 Where USER, PASSWORD, INTERNAL_HOST, PORT, and DATABASE depend on the client database